I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 We've got this story.

-This is a this is a great illustration.
+This is a great illustration.

 We've got this story that says they think that taking Ritalin stunts growth.